Winner · Zama Developer Program — Mainnet Season 2

 3. 3

-Issuer configures encrypted thresholds
+Issuer sets encrypted thresholds

 4. 4

-Eligibility gate evaluates encrypted state
+Eligibility over encrypted state

 5. 5